 Nutrition interventions are spread across sectors, such as food security, health, education, water and sanitation, poverty alleviation, social safety and agriculture.
-A number of departments, implement schemes that affect nutrition directly or indirectly.
+A number of departments thus, implement schemes that affect nutrition directly or indirectly.
 The budgets for these schemes over the NDA government period present a mixed bag, where some schemes were promoted at large scale while others suffered a setback.

-- Ministry of Women and Child Development is crucial for delivering nutrition-specific schemes (related to provision of nutrition supplements and diet) for children under-6 years and for pregnant and lactating women.
-The budgets for Integrated Child Development Scheme (ICDS) observed only nominal increase during the period.
-This is, despite the policy announcements regarding revision of cost norms for providing supplementary food and increase in honorarium of Anganwadi workers and helpers.
-The only scheme which observed an increase in allocation was PMMVY; however the dilution of the provisions of the scheme implied that the reach of the scheme remained limited.
-Fund utilisation for the scheme was low in the last few years. - Mid-Day Meal programme observed a decline in allocations until 2018-19 RE compared to the expenditure reported in 2014-15 (AE).
-However, there is a slight increase noticed in present budget and is pegged at Rs.
-11,000 crore. - Two schemes of the Ministry of Drinking Water and Sanitation experienced contrary trends during the period.
-While the budget allocations for Swachh Bharat Mission (SBM) increased more than threefold, budgets for National Rural Drinking Water Programme (NRDWP) experienced a by 25 per cent decline.
+- Ministry of Women and Child Development is crucial in delivering nutrition-specific schemes (related to provision of nutrition supplements and diet) for children under-6 years and for pregnant and lactating women.
+The budgets for Integrated Child Development Scheme (ICDS) observed only nominal increase during the period, despite the policy announcements regarding revision of cost norms for providing food and of increase in honorarium to Anganwadi workers.
+The only scheme which observed an increase in allocation was PMMVY; however the dilution of the provisions of the scheme implies that the reach of the scheme remained limited.
+Fund utilisation for the scheme was low in the last few years. - Mid-Day Meal programme observed a decline in allocations until 2018-19 RE compared to the expenditure reported in 2014-15 A. However, there is a slight increase noticed in present budget and is pegged at Rs.
+11,000 crore.
+Two schemes of the Ministry of Drinking Water and Sanitation experienced contrary trends during the period.
+While the budget allocations for Swachh Bharat Mission (SBM) increased more than threefold, NRDWP budgets reduced by 25 per cent. - Overall there was a 15per cent decline in budget allocations for nutrition related schemes of agriculture department between 2014-15 A and 2019-20 BE.

-- There was a 15 per cent decline in budget allocations for nutrition related schemes of Agriculture Department between 2014-15 (AE) and 2019-20 (BE). - The budgetary allocation towards food subsidy noticed an increased trend from Rs.
-1,17,671 core in 2014-15 (BE) to Rs.
-1,84,220 crore in 2019-20 (BE).
+The budgetary allocation towards food subsidy noticed an increased trend from Rs.
+1,17,671 core in 2014-15 BE to Rs.
+1,84,220 crore in 2019-20 BE.
 The extent of increase during the period was around 60 per cent during the period.
-The proposed allocation in the current financial year seems to be on track to ensure food security, as mandated under the NFSA.
-However, the concerns related to adequate provisioning and errors of exclusion along with numerous implementation challenges remained unaddressed.
+The proposed allocation in the current financial year seems to be on track to ensure food security, as mandated under National Food Security Act.
+However, there are concerns relating to adequate provisioning and errors of exclusion along with numerous implementation challenges that are still unaddressed.